 Someone who witnesses an agreement doesn’t become a party to that agreement and isn’t responsible for seeing that the agreement is followed.
 By signing the agreement, the witness is verifying that:

-You and the other parent may want your parenting plan to be part of an order or agreement that deals with other issues, like support.
+You and the other parent may want your arrangements to be part of an order or agreement that deals with other issues, like support.

-You may want to ask the court to make a consent order based on your parenting plan and other issues that haven’t been included in your parenting plan, but that you’ve agreed on.
+You may want to ask the court to make a consent order based on your parenting or child support arrangements and other issues that haven’t been included in the arrangements, but that you’ve agreed on.
 The Family Law in BC website has more information on court orders.